colefairbanks/trees-clientchurn/README.md

-# How to Prevent Client Churn with Machine Learning
+# Predicting Client Churn for Banks Using Tree-Based ML Models

 *Binary Classification Using Tree-Based Methods*